shuya-tamaru/Rhino-Plugin-QuickSplit/README.md

 ## System Requirements
 - Rhinoceros 8 (Windows)
+- May be compatible with Rhinoceros 7 (Windows) when built with .NET Framework 4.8

 ## How to Use
 1. Execute the "QuickSplit" command from the command palette